Mastering Autonomous Assembly in Fusion Application with Learning-by-doing: a Peg-in-hole Study: Introduction

 \subsection{Related Work}

-Peg-in-hole assembly is an essential component of robotic research.
-It is a common task in the maintenance and manufacturing process.
-These methods can be divided into vision servo (VS)-based, contact model-based, learning from demonstration and Reinforcement Learning (RL)-based methods.
+Peg-in-hole assembly serves as a fundamental aspect of robotic research, representing a prevalent task in maintenance and manufacturing processes.
+Methodologies encompass vision servo (VS)-based, contact model-based, learning from demonstration, and reinforcement learning (RL)-based approaches.